 The service manager told us there was regular communication with the regional and national teams, and they were encouraged to feedback concerns and suggestions.
-For example, following staff feedback, the provider was considering setting up a nurse bank system to support service managers across the country.
-This would mean local services could be supported through periods of absence.
+For example, following staff feedback, an information stand was being introduced outside the treatment room to provide travel and vaccine information, not just to patients, but to anyone visiting the store.